 Bill Bradley developed two passions early in life -- art and flying.
 He studied animation at the New York Cartoonists and Illustrators School (now the School of Visual Arts), which led to his founding a business back home in Houston, Animated Pictures.
 Bill worked on some of the earliest animations for NASA's manned space program, providing material for films on Project Mercury.
 Animated Pictures ultimately merged with MSC's prime film subcontractor, AV Corporation, and he became head of the animation department, and continued to produce films for Gemini, Apollo, and the Space Shuttle Program.
 In the early 1970's he left AV corporation to open a custom framing business.
 Bradley's Art and Frame is in its 42nd year now and still thriving.
 He holds a commercial pilot certificate with instrument rating.

-Victor Craft was born in Cincinnati, Ohio, and studied at the University of Cincinnati where he earned a Bachelor of Science degree in Industrial design in 1957.
-He and his wife Janet moved to Florida shortly afterwards, where he worked for RCA Service Company, which operated the Missile Test Project from Patrick AFB.
-While his job involved technical art, he remarked that he may have been a frustrated cartoonist at heart.
+Victor Craft was born in Covington, KY in 1933, and studied at the University of Cincinnati where he earned a Bachelor of Science degree in Industrial design in 1957.
+He and his wife Janet moved to Florida shortly afterward, where he worked for RCA Service Company, which operated the Missile Test Project from Patrick AFB.
+While his job revolved around technical art, he once remarked that he may have been a frustrated cartoonist at heart.
+Craft died in 2015.

 Frank Kelly Freas